 The Hixon Center has a strong focus on collaboration within the School, across the University, and beyond.
 The center sponsors lectures and symposia as a means to disseminate ideas about and understanding of the critical issues confronting urban ecosystems.

 The Hixon Center also supports Yale faculty initiatives to optimize sustainability and resilience through observational and experimental research on the urban water cycle, green infrastructure, vegetation, and urban green spaces.
 In addition, the center supports students’ basic and applied research through fellowships connected to current Hixon Center priorities in the realm of urban ecology.
 The center will continue to build the urban environmental focus at Yale while strengthening the School’s urban dimension, creating new models and approaches for addressing urban environmental challenges.

 Urban Resources Initiative

 The Urban Resources Initiative (URI) is a not-for-profit/university partnership dedicated to community participation in urban ecosystem management.
 A substantial body of learning recognizes that sustainable urban ecosystem management depends on the meaningful participation of local residents.
 Those who know local conditions and whose daily actions influence the health and quality of urban ecosystems must play a central role in designing and implementing rehabilitation strategies.
 Sustainable natural resource management and conservation cannot be achieved by technical, scientific solutions alone.
 Conservation efforts, especially in urban areas, must emphasize social revitalization alongside environmental restoration.

 Yale’s URI program draws on these essential elements to facilitate community participation in urban ecosystem management.
 “Community” is defined quite broadly.
-It includes the group of neighborhood leaders with whom interns work to restore neglected lands near their homes.
+It includes the group of neighborhood leaders with whom interns work to restore lands near their homes.
 Community is a group of teens who are learning how to assess the tree canopy of their city.
 Community is the staff and leadership of city agencies who have the responsibility and resources to be environmental stewards of their city.
 URI’s approach responds to and engages all of these communities.